-ODU-Virginia Beach, Peninsula, and Tri-Cities Centers were established more than 25 years ago to reach our diverse graduate and undergraduate students, whether full- or part-time, transfer, traditional age, or adult, and to be the university's home-away-from-home for alumni and friends throughout Hampton Roads.
+ODU-Virginia Beach, Peninsula, and Tri-Cities Centers were established more than 30 years ago to serve our diverse commuter students, whether undergraduate or Graduate, full- or part-time, transfer, traditional age, adult, and/or military-affiliated.

-Key graduate and undergraduate degree and certificate programs draw from each of the university's academic colleges and include: business (BSBA, MBA, MPA), communication (BS), education (BS leading to 5th-year MSED), engineering technology and engineering management (BS & MS), nursing (RN to BSN, MSN, and DNP), psychology, teacher licensure, work and professional studies, and more.
+Key graduate and undergraduate degree and certificate programs available at the Centers draw from the university's six academic colleges and include: business (BSBA, MSA), communications (BS), education and teacher preparation (BS leading to 5th-year MSED), engineering technology and engineering management (BS & MS), nursing (DNP), psychology, work and professional studies, and more.
 Degree and non-credit programming is available through a range of effective educational models, from live, face-to-face classroom instruction to two-way videoconferencing, on-line, and hybrid courses.
 Technology training and support is available for faculty and students.

-Students may also take advantage of an array of academic success services including advising and registration assistance, library, testing services, Writing Center, Career Management Center and more.
-Fall 2013 will bring the Peer Educator program to the Centers, and each Center also provides student computer labs and study spaces, as well as faculty offices, conference and seminar rooms.
+Students may take advantage of an array of academic success services including advising and registration assistance, library, testing services, Writing Center, Career Development Services, Peer Educator Program, and more.
+Each Center also provides open student computer labs and study spaces, as well as graduate student and faculty offices, conference and seminar rooms.

-Each Regional Center is also distinctly connected to local community values - for instance, located in Hampton near NASA and Newport News Shipyard, ODU-Peninsula Center is home to the Virginia Space Grant Consortium.
-Tri-Cities Center, beside the university's VMASC facility, is convenient to students drawing from Portsmouth, Suffolk, Chesapeake, and beyond.
+Each Regional Center is also distinctly connected to its local community - for instance, located in Hampton near NASA and the Newport News Shipyard, ODU-Peninsula Center is home to the Virginia Space Grant Consortium.
+Tri-Cities, beside the university's VMASC facility, is convenient to students living in Portsmouth, Suffolk, Chesapeake, and beyond.
 Tri-Cities also hosts art exhibits by the city public schools faculty and students in the surrounding localities.
-The Virginia Beach Center is largest and offers the richest menu of academic programming, indeed the MSN-Anesthesia program is headquartered at the Beach, along with more than two-dozen full-time faculty members in a range of disciplines.
-The Beach also features the Meyera Oberndorf Learning Commons, Waves Study Lounge, co-curricular and community engagement events including the annual Literary Festival, and select events are broadcast to our other Regional Centers.
+The Virginia Beach Center is the largest and provides headquarters for the MSN-Anesthesia program along with more than two-dozen full-time faculty members in a range of disciplines.
+The Beach also features the Meyera Oberndorf Learning Commons, Waves Study Lounge, co-curricular and community engagement programming including Good Morning & Good Evening Monarchs, annual Literary Festival, Black History Month, and Women's History Month celebrations, Exam Jams, and much more.
 The ODU-Institute for Learning in Retirement, a vibrant organization of life-long learners, also headquarters at the Beach.

-Gateways to the University as well as local hubs of higher learning, ODU's Regional Centers meet our students, faculty, alumni, partners and friends where they live and work.
-Agile and ever evolving, we support a quality Monarch experience for our students, engage the community and carry out the mission of Old Dominion University.
+As gateways to the University as well as local hubs of higher learning, ODU's Regional Centers meet our students, faculty, alumni, partners and friends where they live and work.
+Agile and ever evolving, the Centers support a quality Monarch experience for our students, engage the community and carry out the mission of Old Dominion University.

 Associate Vice President